Tennis Hall of Fame suspends doubles legend Hewitt in sex scandal

 "The allegations brought to us were extremely troubling, and we're confident we've taken the appropriate action," Stenning said.

-Plaques honouring Hewitt at the hall were removed, as was his entry on the organization's website.
+Plaques honoring Hewitt at the hall were removed, as was his entry on the organization's website.
 "Bob Hewitt ceases to exist in the Hall of Fame," Stenning said.

 The Hall of Fame became aware of the allegations that Hewitt sexually abused and harassed young women in the United States and South Africa when they were reported by The Boston Globe last year, he said.